 Does it matter what level I think I’m at?

-- The ‘next step’ courses are designed for beginners and improvers.
+- The ‘Introduction’ courses are designed as the ‘next steps’ of learning for beginners and improvers.

-- The other weekend and evening courses are suitable for beginners, improvers, and intermediate artists looking for a refresher.
+- The other weekend and evening courses are suitable for beginners, improvers, and intermediate artists, unless indicated otherwise.

 - The ‘peer-led’ art groups are suitable for everyone, no matter what level of ability

-So why are so many of my courses suitable for mixed-ability groups?
+Why are so many courses suitable for mixed-ability groups?